AdobeDocs/target.en/help/main/c-activities/t-automated-personalization/create-ap-activity.md

    If you do not currently have any exclusion groups included in your activity, click **Create Exclusion Group**.
 You can filter to create a list that shows only the combinations you want to exclude.
 Name your exclusion group, then click **Save**.

-   To edit an existing exclusion group, hover over the group you want to edit, then click the pencil icon.-->
+   To edit an existing exclusion group, hover over the group you want to edit, then click the pencil icon.
+-->

 1. Click **[!UICONTROL Done]** when you have finished setting up the content of your activity.